 Welding

-fabrication or sculptural process that joins materials, usually metals or thermoplastics, by causing coalescence.
+Welding is a fabrication or sculptural process that joins materials, usually metals or thermoplastics, by causing coalescence.
 This is often done by melting the workpieces and adding a filler material to form a pool of molten material (the weld pool) that cools to become a strong joint, with pressure sometimes used in conjunction with heat, or by itself, to produce the weld.
 This is in contrast with soldering and brazing, which involve melting a lower-melting-point material between the workpieces to form a bond between them, without melting the workpieces.

 Many different energy sources can be used for welding, including a gasflame, an electric arc, a laser, an electron beam, friction, and ultrasound.
 While often an industrial process, welding may be performed in many different environments, including open air, under water and in outer space.
 Welding is a potentially hazardous undertaking and precautions are required to avoid burns, electric shock, vision damage, inhalation of poisonous gases and fumes, and exposure to intense ultraviolet radiation.